 - Shortness of breath

-- Trouble sleeping – waking frequently
+- Trouble sleeping or waking frequently

-Preventing Typical Altitude Sickness
+Preventing and Treating Typical Altitude Sickness

-- Drink plenty of water to prevent dehydration
+- Drink plenty of water to prevent dehydration.

-- Ascend and descend gradually, maybe over a day or two
+- Ascend and descend gradually, maybe over a day or two.

-- Spend a day, or the first night at an altitude slightly lower than where you plan to be active
+- Spend a day or the first night at an altitude slightly lower than where you plan to be active.

-- Limit alcoholic beverages
+- Limit alcoholic beverages.

-If you already have heart or lung problems, experience debilitating symptoms or become concerned about your body’s response to high altitudes, be sure and contact a medical professional.
-This information is meant as an informal guide to Altitude Sickness and not medical advice.
+If you already have heart or lung problems, experience debilitating symptoms, or become concerned about your body’s response to high altitudes, be sure and contact a medical professional.
+This information is meant as an informal guide to altitude sickness and not medical advice.